kyverno/KDP/proposals/cel_finegrained_exceptions.md

       - Unconfined
 ```

-The modified policy will then use both `kyverno.allowedValues` and `kyverno.excludedImages` in order to allow the `Unconfined` seccomp profile type only for the `nginx` image:
+The modified policy will then use both `exceptions.allowedValues` and `exceptions.allowedImages` in order to allow the `Unconfined` seccomp profile type only for the `nginx` image:

 ```yaml
 validations: